-With the advent of the extremes in the climate change, we insulate the roofs of our HAYDOCK CHICKEN HOUSING using FOIL MULTI-LAYER AIR BUBBLE THERMAL INSULATION, consequently helping to keep your chicken house cooler in the summer and to retain heat in the winter. (* New Sept 2019
+With the advent of the extremes in the climate change, we insulate the roofs of our HAYDOCK CHICKEN HOUSING using FOIL MULTI-LAYER AIR BUBBLE THERMAL INSULATION, a consequently helping to keep your chicken house cooler in the summer and to retain heat in the winter. (* New Sept 2019)

-When opened in conjunction with the removable side walls it opens the house so you can clean standing up and not kneeling in the mud
+When opened in conjunction with the removable side wall and nest bank, it opens the house so you can clean standing up and not kneeling in the mud.

 REMOVABLE PERCH BARS: